Discover Types Of Parrots In India – A Guide to Unique Varieties.

 6. Grey-Headed Parakeet

 Gray parakeets live in forests mainly in the northern part of India and are found in open forests and areas with tall trees.
-Female parrots have dark Grey color heads while males also have grey color head but with some addition of Blackish color.
+Female parrots have dark Grey color heads while males also have grey color heads but with some addition of Blackish color.
 These parakeets dig a nest in a tree and feed on seeds, fruits, flowers, leaves, and branches.

 7. Slaty-Headed Parakeet